Find Affordable College Courses

 Lombard, IL

-You’ll join some of the best and brightest minds around you if you attend Illinois Media School.
-The school came in at #5 on this year’s Best Communication & Journalism Undergraduate Certificate Schools list.
-Located in the large suburb of Lombard, Illinois Media School is a private for-profit college with a fairly small student population.
+You’ll be in good company if you decide to attend Illinois Media School.
+It ranked #5 on our 2023 Best Communication & Journalism Undergraduate Certificate Schools list.
+Located in the large suburb of Lombard, Illinois Media School is a private for-profit school with a fairly small student population.

 #6